Movement Skill: Balancing Tripod Transitions

 - Dynamically stretch and activate muscles needed for your workout by performing movement specific drills such as:

-Step 2: Perform the tripod transition exercise (For a visual, watch the videos below)
+2. Perform the tripod transition exercise

 - Become mindful of the exercise you are about to perform.
 Mental focus is essential for movement efficiency.